DouniaBK/joe_and_the_chick/README.md

 * Menu:
 <display menu screenshot>

- As the gamer enters the game console, he is asked to choose an item from the menu, play, settings or exit.
+ As the gamer enters the game console, he is asked to choose an item from the menu, play, legend or exit.
 The play button directs the gamer to start playing, the settings option, allows the user to change the settings of the game such as the speed and level of difficulty.
 Finally the Exit options allows to stop the game.

 * The game:
 < add game screenshot>